Getting in touch

 If you have a child or are expecting a child

-A full birth certificate is required for any child who is to be included in your application for housing.
+- a full birth certificate for any child who is to be included in your application for housing

-If appropriate, any divorce or separation papers that show arrangements concerning the child.
+- any divorce or separation papers that show arrangements concerning children

-Your maternity certificate or hospital notes confirming your pregnancy which should clearly show the estimated due date.
+- a maternity certificate or hospital notes confirming your pregnancy, which should clearly show your estimated due date

 If you are renting a home

-The tenancy agreement that you were given at the start of the tenancy and any other contract that you were given later.
+- the tenancy agreement that you were given at the start of your tenancy

-If neither a tenancy or a contract were issued, then a rent book or letter from your landlord confirming the tenancy.
+- if you do not have a written tenancy agreement, a rent book or letter from your landlord confirming the tenancy

 If your home is to be sold

-The Court summons for possession with details of the application for possession, the court order for possession and the Bailiffs Warrant for possession if applicable.
+- the court summons for possession with details of the application for possession